amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 - **Avoid API key rotations**: OAuth 2.0 uses short-lived access tokens.
 These tokens are automatically rotated in minutes.
 - **Simplified auditing**: Each integration has its own identity, making it easy to trace API calls back to the integration invoking the API call.

+## Guidelines for Building OAuth 2.0 Integration
+- Ensure you store the `refresh_token` and the `access_token` securely.
+- Use HTTP Authentication.

 ## Building an OAuth 2.0 Integration

 Building an OAuth 2.0 integration enables secure access to Meraki resources by allowing applications to interact with the system through a structured authorization process.
 This integration is essential for managing Meraki organizations and accessing their resources securely.